The Program Benefits and Perks?

 Diseases and Vaccinations?

-You do not need add-on vaccinations to travel to Tanzania if your basic shots are valid.
+If your basic shots are valid, you do not need add-on vaccinations to travel to Tanzania.
 Maybe check hepatitis ones.
-You do not require yellow fever vaccination.
-Malaria is always present in the tropics but has not been harassing too much.
-You may consider taking preventive for malaria.
+You do not require a yellow fever vaccination.
+Malaria is always present in the tropics, but has not been harassing too harsh.
+You may consider taking preventive measures for malaria.
 Tanzania was never severely harassed by the COVID-19 pandemic.

 Medical care?